 Due to the fact that these breeds pose an increased risk of attacking,

-many communities, apartment complexes and other private locations do not
+many communities, apartment complexes, and other private locations do

 If you or someone you care about was bitten or attacked by a dog, and this